Nidhish-Agarwal/E-Commerce/README.md

 - Added proper form validation is RegEx
 - Integrated that form validatin in login and signup forms.
 - Used react-router-dom for routing through multiple pages

+## Milestonee - 6

+In this Milestone we have set up sendmail.js file to send verifcation mails to user with jasonwebtokens

+### Key Features:

+- Used nodemailer to send mails to users
+- used JWT to encrypt the data
+- learned how to use postman to get data and store it in database